5 - mile March

 Ellen Rothenberg's work is concerned with the politics of everyday life and the formation of communities through collaborative practices.
 She is a recipient of grants from the NEA, the Bunting (now Radcliffe) Institute, Engelhard Foundation, LEF Foundation and the Illinois Arts Council.
 Rothenberg's work has been presented at London's Royal Festival Hall; Neues Museum Weserburg, Bremen; National Museum for Contemporary Art, Bucharest; Museum London, Ontario; Museum of Contemporary Art, Chicago; Boston's Institute of Contemporary Art and Museum of Fine Arts; and CUNY’s James Gallery NYC; among others.
 Rothenberg teaches at the School of the Art Institute of Chicago.

-Ben Stagl is an interdisciplinary artist, activist, and community educator.
-He received his BFA from Oregon State University and his MFA from the School of the Art Institute in Chicago.
-His projects range from sculptural installation to digital media and he is largely concerned with how humans continue to address and experience shared spaces.
-His projects have received support from the Oregon Arts Commission, the Regional Arts and Cultures Council, The Portland Institute for Contemporary Art, The Oregon Museum of Science and Industry, The Chicago Pop-Up Loop Alliance, and the Urban Institute for Contemporary Art in Grand Rapids.
-Stagl instructs casting and patina workshops at colleges around Oregon and Illinois and he currently works as Director of Development at an artisan casting service located in Chicago.
+Ben Stagl is an interdisciplinary artist, industrial designer, and community educator.
+His projects range in scale from the intimate to the civic scale and are informed both by a thurough understanding of classical traditions as well as a passion for advanced digital practices.
+Stagl is largely concerned with how humans continue to address and experience the commons.
+His projects have received support from the Oregon Arts Commission, the Regional Arts and Cultures Council, The Portland Institute for Contemporary Art, The Oregon Museum of Science and Industry, The Chicago Pop-Up Loop Alliance, the Urban Institute for Contemporary Art, and the Chicago Cultural Center.
+Stagl instructs workshops at colleges around Oregon and Illinois and he currently directs development at West Supply in Chicago and practices design with his collaborative studio ChiLab.

 Brett Stockdill is an educator, writer, and activist.
 He is an Associate Professor of Sociology, Women’s Studies, and Latino & Latin American Studies at Northeastern Illinois University.